 In contrast, Fig. 6 demonstrates the classification of the membership function achieved through the application of the Mamdani fuzzy logic system, which integrates fuzzy rules and inference mechanisms to produce comprehensive and interpretable classification results.
-Figs. 4-12 collectively highlight the progressive refinement of membership function classification, illustrating the effectiveness of fuzzy logic systems in managing uncertainty and delivering accurate outcomes.
+These figures collectively highlight the progressive refinement of membership function classification, illustrating the effectiveness of fuzzy logic systems in managing uncertainty and delivering accurate outcomes.

-Fig. 5 Classify all triangular MF
+Fig. 4 Classify single Triangular MF